syncfusion/ej2-react-docs/src/charts/bullet-chart/bullet-chart-dimensions.md

 {% endtab %}

-### In Pixel
+### Pixel

-You can set the size of a chart in pixels as shown below.
+Can set the size of the Bullet Chart in pixels as shown below.

 {% tab template="bullet-chart/bullet-chart-dimensions/container", sourceFiles="app/**/*.tsx", compileJsx=true %}